-Revenue Stream Includes Performance obligation Timing of recognition Franchise agreement profit share Margin, commission, and fee income When the company satisfies its obligation to arrange for the services to be provided to the customer by the supplier (Bendigo Bank as franchisor).
-On completion of the provision of the relevant service.
+Revenue Stream Incl ludes Performance obligation Timing of recognition agreement com nmission, and income obligation to arrange for the services to be provided to the customer by the On completion of the provision of the relevant service.
 Revenue is accrued monthly and paid within 10 business days after the end of each month.